 The western hour

-The working time, the process of the machines, the time on which the contemporary subject has perceived any type of experience or possibility, is the accelerated time of the experience of modernity.
-The rhythm of life that the subject understands as a "rhythm of work", as a daily routine, has been internalized in such a way that it has become the time of the production chain its own.
+The time of work, the process of the machines, and the time over which the contemporary subject has perceived any type of experience or possibility is the accelerated time of the experience of modernity.
+That rhythm of life that the subject understands as a "rhythm of work", as a daily routine, has been internalized in such a way that it has made the times of the production chain its own.
 A time less and less ours, a simple time, of succession and of accelerated repetition of oneself.

-In a way, it could be said that modernity restored a unique time of production and technology a time based on continuity and speed.
-That is, the rhythm of production eliminates everything that does not "serve" that can not "sell" or "prevents" from continuing to produce: affections, emotions, desires, everything that can not be marketed.
+In a way, it could be said that modernity established a unique time of production and technology a time based on continuity and speed.
+In other words, the rhythm of production eliminates everything that does not "serve" that cannot be "sold" or that "prevents" it from continuing to produce: affections, emotions, desires, and everything that cannot be marketed.

-Time-capital and hegemonic temporality are the key concepts of the piece The western hour that proposes questioning this temporality by disfiguring and re-elaborating the experience of lineal, standardized and monocronical time through a series of thirteen equivalent drawings each one thirteen anonymous and unknown people who during a week drew up their different actions and movements every day within the cities in which they are; where each color represents the constant repetition of the same action.
+Capital-time and hegemonic temporality are the key concepts of the project The western hour, which proposes to question this temporality by disfiguring and re-elaborating the experience of linear, standardized, and monochrome time through a series of thirteen drawings, each equivalent to thirteen anonymous people. and unknown people who for a week traced their various actions and movements in the interior of the cities where they are; where each color represents the constant repetition of the same action.

-Each drawing represents a geometric abstraction, composed of different colors that respond to actions and movements, where the dimension of time is a weapon of resistance to the established time, to the hegemonic regimes of temporality, resisting time through the introduction of a other times
+Each drawing supposes a geometric abstraction, composed of various colors that respond to actions and movements, where the dimension of time is a weapon of resistance to established time, the hegemonic regimes of temporality, resisting time through the introduction of another weather.